davidrichards/davidrichards.github.io/_posts/2016-4-6-quanitified-self.markdown

 ### Time

+**What did I actually do?**

 How do I compare a blog article to a pull request?
 I don't try to quantify their economic value, but I do try to guess about how many real hours I was able to dedicate on things.
 If I put in 6 hours development time, but I also checked email, social media and some funny pictures during those 6 hours, then maybe I count it for 2.
 The bottom-line question is how much intellectual throughput am I delivering during my most-productive years of my career.

+I've started using [RescueTime](https://www.rescuetime.com) to see how well I'm actually using my time when I'm "working."
+I'm not sure if this is a great way to move forward or not (yet).

 ### Criticality

-Finally, there's a measure of how important it is to get something write.
+Finally, there's a measure of how important it is to get something right.
 If I'm writing a blog article like this, there really isn't a wrong answer here.
 I'm sharing something that's solving a problem for me and may be helpful to you, but you may disagree and that's OK too.
 If I'm writing a blog article that's quantifiable, it's a little more important to get it just right.
 [Dave Thomas](https://pragdave.me/) told me at Lone Star Ruby Conference that he wrote unit tests for all the code he put in the [Pickaxe Book](https://pragprog.com/book/ruby/programming-ruby).
 Each release of Ruby can be tested against the code in the book and then he knows what he needs to update to keep his book accurate.
 I use the same logarithmic scale for these designations:

 * Trivial (1): It doesn't matter if I'm right, or it's not provable either way
 * Good Effort (2): It would be embarrassing if someone found a mistake in my work